IronTech Security’s Cybersecurity Fundamentals

 Traditional AV looks for known code “signatures” to detect viruses, but many modern attacks use polymorphic technologies to scramble any signature.
 Furthermore, it sometimes takes months for a particular virus signature to be added to an AV.
 That is not good enough.

-With Endpoint Detect and Respond (EDR) products, the network and computers are monitored for behavior characteristics and use machine learning and artificial intelligence to detect virus attacks even before they have been detected in the wild.
+With our Endpoint Detection & Response (EDR), the network and computers are monitored for behavior characteristics and use machine learning and artificial intelligence to detect virus attacks even before they have been detected in the wild.
 EDR software is particularly effective in stopping ransomware attacks, because these attacks don’t even use a “virus” (that’s why AV is pretty much useless these days).

 VPN stands for Virtual Private Network.
 A VPN protects field offices and SCADA device communication over the Internet by wrapping all data flow inside an encrypted wrapper.
 This means even if someone sees the actual traffic on the internet, it is impossible to tell what it is, much less what is in the data packets.